nathanbraun/nathanbraun-com/content/bayesian-fantasy-football.md

 ## Bayesian Fantasy Football vs Matthew Berry (Moderated by Keith Olbermann)
-To complement the paid, weekly in-season advice, I wrote up a free draft article, where I basically advocated drafting based on ADP, which i made sound more exciting by calling it drafting according to the wisdom of crowds
+To complement the paid, weekly in-season advice, I wrote up a free draft article, where I basically advocated drafting based on ADP, which I made sound more exciting by calling it drafting according to the wisdom of crowds (1).

 In it, I included an analysis of — within any single position — how the difference between ADP and Matthew Berry (whose was well known and whose